 As of 10.12.2017 rail freight operator TX Logistik, part of the Mercitalia Group, will regain responsibility for the traction of its own trains in Switzerland.
 With investing in its organization in the Alp country, the operator is able to close this ‘gap’ in its network again.
 Its freight services will then cover the complete Rhine-Alpine corridor, one of Europe’s most important rail freight ‘highway’ connecting Germany and Italy.

 The Rhine-Alpine corridor connects the ARA ports (Antwerp, Rotterdam, Amsterdam) in with Genoa in Italy.
-It crosses major European economic regions, home to numerous leading industrial companies, manufacturing facilities and distribution centres.
+It crosses major European economic regions, home to numerous leading industrial companies, manufacturing facilities, and distribution centers.
 TX Logistik, that already had an office in Basel, wants to be ready for the future.
-The company want to strengthen its own position on this relation, as it expects that rail transport will gain market share on the north-south routes with the opening of the Gotthard Base Tunnel (GBT) and the commisioning of new intermodal terminals in Milan, Brescia and Piacenza.
+The company want to strengthen its own position on this relation, as it expects that rail transport will gain market share on the north-south routes with the opening of the Gotthard Base Tunnel (GBT) and the commissioning of new intermodal terminals in Milan, Brescia, and Piacenza.

 Railcolor: There is no official media release yet about new electrics locomotives being ordered by Mercitalia/TX Logistik, but bit by bit the picture is getting clearer.